Refer to the Setting Up and Getting Started guide.

 add n/Google r/Software Engineer c/Summer 2024

-command calls Model#add()
+The add command calls Model#add() which also calls

-adding a copy of the current internApplications
+adding a copy of the current internApplications to savedStates

 before executing the add action.